 In addition to the 12 courses required for the major, we recommend that you take as many additional physics electives as possible, up to the 16 fall/spring course limit allowed by the College.
 Be strategic in your choice of electives: the strongest candidates for graduate school typically take advanced quantum mechanics (PHYS 0401), statistical mechanics (PHYS 0350), and advanced classical mechanics (PHYS 0330).
 Summer research experience is essential as well.

-Check out the job listings at go/stemjobs.
+Check out the Physics Summer Opportunities site at go/physicssummer.
 Also visit the Office of Undergraduate Research.